alerotta/ChessIOS/README.md

 3.  **Open the project:**
     Open the `.xcodeproj` file in Xcode.
 4.  **Resolve Dependencies:**
-    If using Swift Package Manager, wait for Xcode to fetch `ChessKit`.
+    If using Swift Package Manager, wait for Xcode to fetch `Swiftchess`.
 5.  **Build and Run:**
     Select your target simulator or device and hit **Run (Cmd+R)**.

-## 🗺️ Roadmap

-- [x] Initial SpriteKit board setup.
-- [x] Integrate ChessKit for move validation.
-- [ ] Add sound effects for moves and captures.
-- [ ] Implement a main menu and settings screen.
-- [ ] **Major Refactor:** Replace ChessKit with custom native logic.
-- [ ] Add simple AI opponent.

-## 🤝 Contributing

-Contributions are welcome!
-If you have suggestions for optimizing the SpriteKit nodes or tips for writing a custom chess engine, feel free to open a pull request.

 ## 📄 License